HomeDing/homeding.github.io/concepts/paper03.md

 "onValue" : "digitalOut/D5?value=1,device/0?log=value:$v"
 ```

-## sending Actions in the device
+## dispatching Actions in the device

 The notation and syntax of Actions is using the well-known URL scheme with server side parameters.
 It is used internally when Elements in the same device interact but also on the network when devices interact with each other.

 When an Element is active the `loop()` function is called periodically so the Element can so something meaningful.

-Here some elements will retrieve sensor values, check the state of GPIO pins or will calculate something and then will create actions like `displaytext/info?value=22.50` and hand it over to the action dispatcher in the board class.
+Some elements will retrieve sensor values, check the state of GPIO pins or will calculate something.

+Then they might create actions like `displaytext/info?value=22.50` and hand it over to the action dispatcher in the board class.

 This action that will be dispatched to the element `displaytext/info` and will trigger the action `value` with then parameter `22.50`.